Nikon D500 vs Panasonic G9

 |Panasonic G85« »||Y||stereo||mono||Y||-||micro||2.0||Y||-||-||Panasonic G85|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the D500 and the G9 are recent models that are part of the current product line-up.
 The D500 replaced the earlier Nikon D300S, while the G9 does not have a direct predecessor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 Review summary: Nikon D500 vs Panasonic G9

-So what conclusions can be drawn?
+So how do things add up?
 Which of the two cameras – the Nikon D500 or the Panasonic G9 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+Is one clearly better than the other?
+A synthesis of the relative strong points of each of the models is listed below.